Broken Sword 5: The Serpent's Curse: Plot

-Attempting to pursue Langham, the group find themselves trapped by Medovsky, seeking to reclaim la Maledicció.
-Nicole manages to convince Shears to abandon Medovsky and help them, leading to Shears confessing that Henri's death was unintentional and purely accidental during the painting's theft.
+Aided by Eve, George and Nicole locate the artifact in a hidden Gnostic shrine, learning Gehnen died in his search for it, unaware Tiago's medallion was the key to retrieving it.
+Upon leaving the shrine, Langham steals the Tabula from them, fatally wounding Tiago and abducting Eve.
+Before he dies, Tiago reveals the Tabula can only by used at a site in Iraq denoted as "Eden".
+Attempting to pursue Langham, the group find themselves trapped by Medovsky, seeking to reclaim La Maledicció.
+Finding Shears suffering a crisis of conscience - where he confesses Henri's death was unintentional - Nicole convinces him to make his own choices.
+Shears kills Medovsky, before offering to help the pair pursue Langham.
 On the way to Iraq, George receives a cryptic message from Tiago in a dream, revealing that his medallion is the key to stopping Lucifer's arrival.
-Upon reaching the center of Eden, George reflects a beam of pure light with the medallion towards Langham during his ritual, killing him and collapsing Eden.
+Upon reaching the center of Eden, George reflects a beam of pure light with the medallion towards Langham during their ritual, killing him and collapsing Eden.
 With the world saved, George and Nicole hand the medallion and the Tabula to Eva, who vows to rebuild the Gnostic chapel in her family's home.